Why Pursue a Master's Degree in Music

 UTSA’s Master of Music degree program is accredited by the National Association of Schools of Music.
-The Department of Music facilities include a 500-seat recital hall, two large rehearsal halls, practice rooms, classrooms, and faculty studios and offices.
+The School of Music’s facilities include a 500-seat recital hall, two large rehearsal halls, practice rooms, classrooms, and faculty studios and offices.
 The music faculty incorporates technology and all levels of instruction, performance, and composition.

 Admission & Application Requirements